rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mnemonic acronym TULIP).

-And exactly like the emergence of semi-Pelagianism, the condemnation of Remonstrant Arminianism led inevitably to a rationalistic Arminianism.
+And exactly as the condemnation of Pelagianism resulted in the emergence of semi-Pelagianism, the condemnation of Remonstrant Arminianism led inevitably to a rationalistic Arminianism.
-Many of these views are
- superficially similar to the Roman Catholic view of synergism (that man retains some ability to do good independent of God's grace, specifically to freely choose to accept grace).
-What followed in the century after Dort was a migration away from strict monergism but not stopping at rational Arminianism, instead leading inevitably towards [deism](https://en.wikipedia.org/wiki/Deism), itself a stepping stone into the postmodern malaise and meaning crisis.
+Im the century after Dort there was a migration away from strict monergism but not stopping at rational Arminianism, instead it inevitably produced
+ [deism](https://en.wikipedia.org/wiki/Deism),
+ itself a stepping stone into the postmodern malaise and meaning crisis.
-As a result, and as astute Calvinists have maintained, any view that takes away from the complete sovereignty of God (and irresistable grace) inevitably leads to deism, naturalism, and ultimately to what [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) described as the death of God in the hearts of man.
+As a result, and as astute Calvinists have maintained, any view that takes away from the complete sovereignty of God (and irresistable grace) inevitably leads to  deism, naturalism, and ultimately to what
+ [Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche)
+ described as the death of God in the hearts of man.

 !!! info "Arminianism is semi-Pelegian"
     In rationalistic terms, the Arminian view grants to man a small ability to choose good (a step towards salvation) that is independent of God.
 Even if we say this is only 0.01% man and 99.99% God, this is semi-Pelegian by definition.